 If you’re going to buy tinned, then the bigger, softer ones are the best; or better still, go for the jarred variety that you get in Asian stores, or the speciality isles in the supermarket.
 These jarred beans are the kind that they reserve whole isles for in Spain, and are so tasty you can just eat them as they are.

-This Italian vegan garbanzo bean soup is perfect for chilly fall days.
+Published: · Modified: by · This post may contain affiliate links · This Italian vegan garbanzo bean soup is perfect for chilly fall days.
 It’s super easy to make and packed with flavor and nutrients.
 Ready in only 30 minutes!
 Chickpeas or garbanzo beans are definitely among my favorite foods.
-We have them at least twice a week and I love using them for all sorts of curries, pasta, and spreads.

 7. Vegan Bolognese Sauce